CNC-Flare/n-a-BlackLister/README.md

-# Page For CrossPost-Auth setup
+# Page For n-a-Blacklister setup

 ## Install